-Click the Record button to start the recording.
-Ranorex Studio will automatically switch to the Demo App and the Recorder controls will appear.
+Click the RECORD button to start the recording.
+Ranorex Studio automatically switches to the demo application and the Recorder controls appear.

 Click the Enter your name text field, enter Harry, and click Submit.

 We can see that Harry has appeared in the welcome message.
-Now we’ll add a validation so Ranorex Studio can also verify that what’s been entered in the text field correctly appears in the welcome message.
+Now we’ll add a validation so that Ranorex Studio verifies this during testing.

 Click Validate in the recorder controls to pause recording and switch to validation mode.

 Mouse over the welcome message.
-A pink frame will appear.
+A purple frame appears.
 This means the UI element has been identified.
 Click it.

-The Select element window will open.
+The Select element window opens.
 Check whether the screenshot in the lower right shows the UI element you want to validate.
 In our case, that’s the welcome message.
 Click Next to confirm.

-The Validation settings will open.
+The Validation settings window opens.
 Here, you can select which attributes to validate.
-In our case, Exists and Text are correctly preselected.
+In our case, Text is correctly preselected.
 Click OK to confirm and switch back to recording mode.

 Click Stop in the Recorder controls to stop recording.

-The image below shows all the recording steps we carried out in this chapter.
+The image below shows all the recording steps described in this chapter.
 You can use it as an on-screen aid while recording.